AdaDim: Dimensionality Adaptation for SSL Representational Dynamics: Analysis of Training Dynamics

 Our objective is to show how this bound is effected by the training dynamics discussed in Section~\ref{sec:dynamics} and to show that simply reducing $I(R;Z)$ and increasing $H(R)$ to maximize this bound is not possible given these dynamics.
 Again it is assumed that $R$ and $Z$ are drawn from a joint multivariate Gaussian distribution.
 Furthermore, $I(Y;Z)$ is assumed to approach some constant $G$ to isolate the analysis with respect to $I(R;Z)$ and $H(R)$.
 The justification for this term acting as a constant is from previous analyses \cite{saunshi2019theoretical} that assumed the information shared between semantic labels and the target SSL task can be regarded as a constant.
 Equation~\ref{eq:upper_bound} can then be rewritten as:

 Equation~\ref{eq:info_gaussian} suggests that the bound on $I(Y;R)$ can be decomposed into three terms: a variance differential term $K$, a conditional variance term $V$, and a total dimension term $D$.
 The derivation of this bound is shown in Section~\ref{sec:info_theory}.
 Each term is labeled by its effect on $I(R;Z)$ or $H(R)$.
 Ideally, increasing each of these terms together would result in a higher overall bound on $I(Y;R).$ However, the SSL training dynamics discussed in Section~\ref{sec:dynamics} leads to the emergence of a dynamical system where increasing one of these terms can potentially limit the growth of others.
 For example, if $H(R)$ increases via feature decorrelation then $D$ will increase due to a greater number of features $m$, but $V$ will decrease due to corresponding feature decorrelation in the projection $Z$ causing $I(R;Z)$ to correspondingly increase and limit the upper bound in equation~\ref{eq:upper_bound}.
 Additionally, $K$ will be limited in this setting due to both of its terms increasing together.
 However, if $H(R)$ increases due to sample uniformity, then $D$ is fixed in the number of dimensions which acts as a bound on how large $H(R)$ can grow.
-In contrast, $K$ and $V$ increase due to an increase in the variance of $R$ without the projection $Z$ having a corresponding increase in variance which lowers $I(R;Z)$.
-This oscillatory behavior between each of these terms suggests that the downstream performance represented by $I(Y;R)$ cannot be maximized by optimizing for each term individually and requires finding an optimal point.
+In contrast, $K$ and $V$ increase due to an increase in the variance of $R$ without the projection $Z$ having a corresponding increase in variance which lowers $I(R;Z)$. \textbf{This oscillatory behavior between each of these terms suggests that the downstream performance represented by $I(Y;R)$ cannot be maximized by optimizing for each term individually and requires a procedure that adaptively finds a balance between the two.}